msolefonte/tww2-victory-conditions-overhaul/src/factions/tomb-kings/README.md

 	* Own al least 3 of the following units:
 	    * Khemrian Warsphinxs
 	* Capture the Black Pyramid of Nagash
-	* Construct at least 5 pyramids
+	* Construct the Great Pyramid of Settra
 * **Long Victory Conditions**:
 	* Destroy Arkhan's factions
 	* Own al least 10 of the following units: